pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `edit-float 2 p-0`

-    Edit floating task with unique index of `2`'s priority to 0.
+    Edit floating task with index of `2`'s priority to 0.

 * `edit-float 2 n-buy stationary`

-    Edit floating task with unique index of `2`'s name to `"buy stationary"`.
+    Edit floating task with index of `2`'s name to `buy stationary`.

-* `edit-float 5 n-"go to Nanyang Mart" p-1`
+* `edit-float 5 n-go to Nanyang Mart p-1`

-    Edit floating task with unique index of `5`'s name to `"go to Nanyang Mart"` and priority to 1.
+    Edit floating task with index of `5`'s name to `go to Nanyang Mart` and priority to 1.

 #### <a name="editdl">Edit a deadline : `edit`</a>